 Apart from hardening tooth enamel, it is apparent that fluoride has some alarming secondary effects on a general population.
 Among city officials it has caused blurring of vision, disorientation, vacillation and procrastination.
-In some citizens, fluoridation has stimulated cerebral speech centers to such extent that, on a moment's notice, they will mount the nearest podium and deliver hour-long lectures on its benefits or failings.
-In other wilder-eyed segments, it has produced mental aberrations of paranoid nature; to these, communism lurks in every spigot, socialism in every tub, and certain slow death by rat poisoning lies ahead.
+In some citizens, fluoridation has stimulated cerebral speech centers to such an extent that, on a moment's notice, they will mount the nearest podium and deliver hour-long lectures on its benefits or failings.
+In other, wilder-eyed segments, it has produced mental aberrations of paranoid nature; to these, communism lurks in every spigot, socialism in every tub, and certain slow death by rat poisoning lies ahead.
 It has brought suffering and frustration to dentists, doctors and public health officials, who succumb daily in exasperation.

-With the holiday season upon us and in the interests of a timely discussion, we have just interviewed vivacious Mrs. Jay Feeney, devotee of good cheer and strong eggnogs, who has become mildly alarmed lately over the fluoride controversy.
+With the holiday season upon us and in the interests of timely discussion, we have just interviewed vivacious Mrs. Jay Feeney, devotee of good cheer and strong eggnogs, who has become mildly alarmed lately over the fluoride controversy.

-Mrs. Feeney, an outspoken advocate of immediate, massive hydrogen-bombing of Khrushchev, Castro and Mao, ("Let's blast them off the face of the earth, before they get us," says Mrs. F.), a leader in all church and civic affairs and a keen student of health through diet-control, which is her hobby.
+Mrs. Feeney, a born-again Christian from Down Home, is a leader in all church and civic affairs and a keen student of health through diet-control, which is her hobby.

 As a fifth-grader, on discovering Bernard Shaw, Mrs. Feeney became a vegetarian almost from the word go.
-One of her treasured possessions is an autographed portrait of the late Bernard MacFadden that is draped in a parachute shroud on the wall over the headboard of her oriental pallet.
-Long before cranberries were denounced officially by Mr. Flemming, she had scratched these from her list. ("I knew anything that grew in bogs couldn't be good for a body"), and became so stimulated by her experience that she has carried on her private investigative work into nutrition with renewed vigor ever since.
+One of her treasured possessions is an autographed portrait of the late Bernard MacFadden, which she keeps draped in a parachute shroud on the wall over the headboard of her oriental pallet.
+Long before cranberries were denounced officially by Mr. Flemming, she had scratched these from her diet. ("I knowed anything that grew in bogs couldn't be good for a body."), and became so stimulated by her experience that she has carried on her private investigative work into nutrition with renewed vigor ever since.
 Fats and cholesterol didn't stand a chance with Mrs. Feeney.
-She gave away her cigarettes over a decade ago, threw out snuff shortly after, and buried all of her lipsticks in her backyard lime-pit as early as 1954, the year of Mr. Feeney's mysterious disappearance.
+She gave away her cigarettes over a decade ago, threw out snuff shortly after, and buried all of her lipsticks in her backyard lime pit as early as 1954, the year of her sixth husband's (Mr. Feeney's) mysterious disappearance.
 Her list of forbidden foods reads like a Who's Who from a student dietician's notebook.